quantumlib/Cirq/docs/google/best_practices.md

 applying the circuit's inverse can be used as a quick but effective way to judge qubit's effectiveness.
 See
 [this tutorial](../tutorials/google/echoes.ipynb) for instructions.
-*   XEB:  Cross-entropy benchmarking is another way to gauge qubit's performance on a set of random circuits.
+*   XEB:  Cross-entropy benchmarking is another way to gauge qubit performance on a set of random circuits.
 See tutorials on [parallel XEB](../qcvv/parallel_xeb.ipynb) or [isolated XEB](../qcvv/parallel_xeb.ipynb) for instructions.